-Plastic pipes have played an essential role in our daily lives for over 80 years.
+Plastic piping systems have played an essential role in our daily lives for over 80 years.
 Whilst the industry continues to innovate and grow, the history is fascinating to read.

 1930s: Unplasticised polyvinyl(chloride) (PVC-U) pipes used for sanitary drainage systems.
 Polyethylene (PE) polymer developed and used in cable protection for radar insulation during World War Two.

-1950s: Pressurised plastic pipes for drinking water pipes installed in the Netherlands.
+1950s: Pressurised plastic piping systems for drinking water pipes installed in the Netherlands.
 Production of the first plastic valve.
 PE used to create ducting for insulation and extrusion method used to create the first HDPE drainage pipes in the UK.

 1980s: Introduction of improved grades of PE and the use of blue pigmented MDPE material for UK water supply.
 Twin-walled and multi-walled pipes were launched providing superior performance with lower material content and weight.
 New markets continued to open up including commercial and high-rise, multi-occupancy buildings.
 Polybutylene (PB) push fit systems for hot and cold water applications increased flexibility, speed of installation and resistance to bursting.

-1990s: Plastic pipes first used in underfloor heating systems and central heating systems.
-Uptake of plastic systems by building and plumbing merchants increased.
+1990s: Plastic piping systems first used in underfloor heating systems and central heating systems.
+Uptake of plastic piping systems by building and plumbing merchants increased.
 Major advance in technology enables production of very large diameter structured wall pipes for sewers, surface water management and highway applications.
 Modular geocellular tanks developed for largescale stormwater attenuation systems.